Top 12 Stress Engineer Skills to Put on Your Resume

 4. MATLAB

-MATLAB is a high-level programming and numerical computing environment used by stress engineers for modeling, simulation, and analysis of mechanical structures under various stress conditions.
+MATLAB is a high-level programming and numerical computing environment used for modeling, simulation, data processing, and visualization in structural and materials analysis.

 Why It's Important